Martin Laird: PGA Tour

-2009: Breakthrough year

 As in 2008 Laird had a poor start to the year.
 Before the Legends Reno-Tahoe Open in August, he had made the cut just 7 times in 19 PGA Tour events and had had a run of 7 successive missed cuts.

 On 26 May, Laird secured a place at the 2009 Open Championship after making it through the American qualifier in Texas.
 He shot rounds of 67 and 65 to share the third spot.
 In the tournament itself, he scored 74 and 72 to miss the cut by two strokes.
 The previous week he had finished 10th in the Scottish Open, his first professional tournament in his native Scotland.

 On 8 June, Laird made it through qualification for the U.S. Open, set for the Black Course at Bethpage State Park.
 He gained one of the 13 spots available with rounds of 67 and 70, to make it in by one shot.
 In the tournament itself, he scored 74 and 71 to miss the cut by one stroke.

 In August, Laird finished tied for second in the Legends Reno-Tahoe Open, an alternate event played at the same time as the 2009 WGC-Bridgestone Invitational.
 He won $264,000 and raised his Official World Golf Ranking from 303 to 236.

 Later in 2009, Laird won the Justin Timberlake Shriners Hospitals for Children Open in a three-man playoff for his first PGA Tour win, securing his Tour card for 2010 and 2011.
 He took the first prize of $756,000 and jumped from 134th to 62nd on the money list.
 By winning that tournament he became the first Scot to win a PGA Tour event in America since Sandy Lyle won the 1988 Masters Tournament, and the first Scotsman to win any PGA Tour event since Paul Lawrie's 1999 Open Championship triumph.
 Laird became the highest ranked Scot in the Official World Golf Rankings, his ranking rising from 237 to 108.
 The victory also gave him qualification for his first WGC event, the 2009 WGC-HSBC Champions tournament, where he finished tied for 54th place.